melinda-z/CI-MS3-Tutti-Fruitti/README.md

 For smoothies, most people may not familiar with a specific name.
 The main ingredient or the main liquid is what people look at when it comes to searching.
 This feature will meet this particular user need.

+**_Slides diplayed on all recipes page to showcase various category of smoothies_**

+The slides show the users of different types of smoothies with a tagline explaining what the benefits are.

+**_Users can view full recipe_**

+Users can access the full recipe page and view the ingredients and method, smoothie category and the username of the recipe creator.

+**_Users account management_**

+- **Register** Users have the option to create an account.

+- **LogIn** registered users can access their account by logging in.

+- **LogOut** Once the user finished using the site, they have a option of logging out the website.

+**_Users Recipes management_**

+A registered user is able to upload their own recipes to the site.
+All access is shown on my recipes page.

+- Upload: users are asked to fill up a form to upload a recipe.
+The form is validated.
+It means that the user cannot leave any inputs blank and white spaces.

+- Edit: the user can edit their own recipes on my recipes page by hover over the recipe image and click on edit button.
+They will be shown the form their filled out when they created the recipe, they can make changes and save.

+- Delete: the user can delete their own recipes by clicking on the delete button when hovering over the recipe image.
+A confirmation message modal will pop up to confirm deletion.

+**_Pagiantion on all recipes and my recipes pages_**

+Pagination is used for all recipes and my recipes pages.
+It is useful for mobile devices, help reduce loading time.
+The database is relatively small at the moment, but it will get bigger as more and more users start to use it, it is very important feagure for this purpose.

+**_Admin manage categories functionality_**

+As a site owner, I can have the option to edit or delete the existing categories if I would like to.

 ### **Features Left to Implement**

+- **Calories calculation**

+  can be a nice feature for those who cautious about calorie gaining and weight management.

+- **Reviews**

+  allow users to leave a review, commenting what they think about the recipe will help other users deciding on whether or not to try the recipe.

+- **More secure user authetication system**

+  at the moment, the create account only build by username and password.
+The feature can be improved by adding email and comfrim passwording functionality.

+- **Ability to upload an image file**

+  by adding a image file instead of relying on a URL.

+- **Save Recipes**

+  the feature of saving a recipe to my account for future reference.

 ## **Technologies Used**